If you buy something through a link in this article, I may receive a small commission. (Disclosure policy).

 If you use a water bottle or bean bag, make sure the bed doesn’t become too warm, and take it out before putting your baby in the crib.

-If your baby is between newborn and a few months old, you can also consider swaddling him or her.
+If your baby is between newborn and a few months of age, you can also consider swaddling him or her.

 In the beginning, you can swaddle the whole body, but at six weeks old or so, your baby’s arms (or at least one of them) should be free.
 At this time, the baby might start using his or her hands for self-soothing or to communicate hunger by sucking the hand.